jrbrayjr2006/user/README.md

 Deploying this app to PCF is straight forward.
 Make sure to setup a MongoDB database service that this application can use for data persistence.
 As of the writng of this document, the mlab cloud service is available on Pivotal Cloud Foundry for use as a MongoDB database.
 1. Build the application using `gradle build`
 2. Change to the dist directory by `cd build/libs`
-3. Login to PCF `cf login -a api.run.pivotal.io`
+3. Login to PCF `cf login --sso -a api.run.pcfone.io`
+4. Get the login token and compete login
-4. Push the application
+5. Push the application

 ```
 cf push -b java_buildpack user-0.0.1-SNAPSHOT.jar
 ```